 The railroad preemption plan is included in the rail crossing order, not the contract plans.
 It shall include the following (See Figure 21-54 through Figure 21-56 for good examples):

 Standard preemption operation text template (3 options available) as per chapter 16, filled out as per the instructions.
 Unique operations may require unique text.
-Any unique text will be provided by the traffic-roadway section.
+Any unique text will be provided by the traffic engineering section.

 Normal phase rotation diagram